shiftan/simple_sagemaker/README.md

 ## Task state and output

 ### State
-State is maintained between executions of the same **task**, i.e. between execution **jobs** that belongs to the same **task**.
+State is maintained between executions of the same **task**, i.e. between **jobs** that belongs to the same **task**.
 The local path is available in `args.state`.
-When running multiple instances, the data is merged into a single directory, so in order to avoid collisions, `worker_lib.initMultiWorkersState(args)` initializes a per instance sub directory.
+When running multiple instances, the state data is merged into a single directory (post execution), so in order to avoid collisions, `worker_lib.initMultiWorkersState(args)` initializes a per instance sub directory.
 On top of that, `worker_lib` provides an additional important API to mark the **task** as completed: `worker_lib.markCompleted(args)`.
-If all instances of the **job** mark it as completed, the **task** is assumed to be completed by that **job**, which allows:
+If all instances of the **job** marked it as completed, the **task** is assumed to be completed by that **job**, which allows:
-1. To skip it next time (unlesss eforced otherwise)
+1. To skip it next time (unlesss eforced otherwise e.g. by using `--force_running` or if the state is cleared using `clean_state`)
 2. To use its output as input for other **tasks** (see below: ["Chaining tasks"](#Chaining-tasks))

 ### Output
-There're 3 main output mechanisms:
+On to of the state, there're 3 main other output mechanisms:
 1. Logs - any output writen to standard output
-2. Output data - args.output_data_dir is compressed into a tar.gz file, only the main instance data is kept
+2. Output data - any data in args.output_data_dir is compressed into a output.tar.gz.
+Only the main instance output data is kept.
-3. Model - args.model_dir is compressed into a tar.gz file, data from all instance is merged, so be carful with collisions.
+3. Model - any data in args.model_dir is compressed into a model.tar.gz.
+As data from all instance is merged, be carful with collisions.

 A complete example can be seen in `worker3.py`:
 ```python